Died: 25th June 1943; age; 27; Aircraft crashed into the IJsselmeer near Eskimolaan, 20km NW of Harderwijk.

 Extra information thanks to Langston.

-Every year a small service and ceremony is held by the local town members, cadets and veteran organizations for the 43 airmen who are buried and remembered at Harderwijk General Cemetery.
+Every year a small service and ceremony is held by the local town members, cadets and veteran organisations for the 43 airmen who are buried and remembered at Harderwijk General Cemetery.
 Flowers are placed on every grave.

 Images courtesy of Ruud Slangen